Court Says Idaho Must Provide Gender Confirmation Surgery To Transgender Inmate

 Edmo is serving a 10-year prison sentence for sexually abusing a 15-year-old boy when she was 22.
 Edmo is scheduled for release in 2021 and is not eligible for parole.
 Per Idaho Department of Correction policy, she will be transferred to a state women's prison following the surgery.

-The ruling could have a ripple effect in western states and potentially across the nation, as prison officials grapple with the rights of transgender inmates and their medical needs.

-"The court's decision is extremely disappointing," said Idaho's Republican governor, Brad Little, in a statement.
-"The hardworking taxpayers of Idaho should not be forced to pay for a convicted sex offender's gender reassignment surgery when it is contrary to the medical opinions of the treating physician and multiple mental health professionals."

-Gov. Little says he intends to appeal the decision to the U.S. Supreme Court, "We cannot divert critical public dollars away from the higher priorities of keeping the public safe and rehabilitating offenders," his statement continued.
+Idaho has 90 days to appeal the ruling to the Supreme Court.
+In a statement, Gov. Little wrote, "We cannot divert critical public dollars away from the higher priorities of keeping the public safe and rehabilitating offenders."

 National